-EEO Officer Signature Block
+[EEO Officer Signature Block]

-This notice should be sent with the notice of acceptance via certified mail, return receipt requested, or via email with delivery and read receipt requested, if complaint suggests compensatory damage claim, or later if a claim arises between formal complaint and case assignment to EEOC AJ.

-2. Immediately provide any documentation received to agency representative.
+- 1. This notice should be sent with the notice of acceptance via certified mail, return receipt requested, if complaint suggests compensatory damage claim, or later if a claim arises between formal complaint and case assignment to EEOC AJ. - 2.
+Immediately provide any documentation received to agency representative.